No Monkey Is Safe in the Thai Coconut Industry

 For eight months, from December 2021 to July 2022, PETA Asia conducted its third investigation into Thailand’s coconut industry, in which chained monkeys are forced to spend long hours climbing tall trees and picking heavy coconuts.
 In response to international criticism following the release of PETA Asia’s two previous investigations, the Thai government and companies that make coconut products have claimed that monkeys are no longer used in the making of exported products, but PETA Asia’s new investigation has confirmed that rampant abuse of primates is still going unchecked – and that Thai coconut industry insiders are deliberately hiding monkey labor in their supply chain.

-Whole Foods continues to sell coconut milk from Thailand, including through its own 365 by Whole Foods Market brand.
+Whole Foods continues to sell coconut milk from Thailand, including brands from several companies that were named by industry workers as having sourced coconuts obtained via monkey labor.
 View the footage, then take action to urge Whole Foods to ban Thai coconut milk from its supply chain.

 Monkeys Still Kidnapped, Chained, and Abused in Thailand